GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - ME: 60%. **Alas, I MUST have milk with cookies or PBJ**.
 I MUST have soda with pizza or burger.
 I can be flexible with sufficient reason, i.e. it is important to hear people out before ruling them out.
 I am also flexible if I run into a wall and need to get creative.
 I'm not aware of any insistently repititioius behaviours.
     - Impulsivity
         - Risk taking, lack of planning, and making up one's mind quickly (Eysenck and Eysenck).
 A component of disinhibition.
-        - ME: 30%.
-I tend to be constrained.
+        - ME: 30%. **I tend to be constrained**.
 This is very context sensitive.
 If the situation is random then yes I can be impulsive or spontaneous.
     - Disinhibition
         - Behavioral disinhibition is an inability or unwillingness to constrain impulses, it is a key component of executive functioning.
 Researchers have emphasized poor behavioral inhibition as the central impairment of ADHD.
-        - ME: 20%.
-I tend to be constrained.
+        - ME: 20%. **I tend to be constrained**.
-    - Psychoticism
-        - Psychoticism is a personality pattern typified by aggressiveness and interpersonal hostility
-        - ME: 20%.
-I like to fight and do martial arts, but it's for fun, i.e. I'm usually not angry at the person.
-I sometimes get annoyed by problems that could have been prevented, but I have to remember that it happens.
     - Obsessionality
         - Persistent, often unwelcome, and frequently disturbing ideas, thoughts, images or emotions, rumination, often inducing an anxious state.
         - ME: 70%. **Alas, my mind tends to wander towards the dark**.
 Especially if I'm awake in the middle of the night.
 However, even in the daytime, my mind wanders and I have to keep busy or noise wells up.